Synthetic Function Demonstrations Improve Generation in Low-Resource Programming Languages: Generating Synthetic Training Data

-Each generated sample constitutes a textbook-quality demonstration of basic function semantics in the target domain.
+Each generated problem demonstrates in textbook-quality the basic function semantics in the target domain, with natural language explanation.
 However, since samples are synthetically generated using an AI model, they are unverified for correctness.
 We improve data quality by employing post-generation validation.
-First, for each sample we execute the generated answer formula $a$, and discard any sample which fails to execute.
+First, we filter out all samples with answer formula $a$ which fail to execute.
 Second, we feed generated samples back into the teacher model and generate parallel solutions in Python to the same questions.
-We do not know the correct answer to a synthetic question without human labeling, but we assume Python (as an HRPL) will have the most reliable generations \cite{joel2024survey}.
-We keep all samples with matching Excel and Python executed values.
-See Appendix~\ref{apx:validating_generations} for details.
+We do not know the correct answer to synthetic questions without human labeling, but we assume Python (as an HRPL) will have the most reliable generations \cite{joel2024survey}.
+Indeed, we find roughly a 50\% match rate between Excel and Python executed values, and retain the verified samples.